 Not sure if the country you're driving in is part of the EU or EEA?
 See our summary below to check:

 Switzerland is not part of the EU or EEA; however, Swiss law dictates that you won't need an IDP as long as you hold a valid licence in French, German, Italian or English.

 Yes.
 You can drive in all EU and EEA (European Economic Area) countries using just your UK driving licence.

-If you're driving your own car, you will also need extra documentation.
-These are:
+If you're driving your own car, you will also need all of the following: